jcfrank/practice/README.md

 Practice
 ========

-This is the place for my python practice projects.
+This is the place for my practice projects.

 Huffman
 ----